-To commemorate our 30th anniversary, we offer Only Alsace scheduled motorcycle tours from 12 - 19 June and 4 - 11 September.
+To commemorate our 30th anniversary, we offer two Only Alsace scheduled motorcycle tours from 12 - 19 June and 4 - 11 September.
 The word "excursion" in our firm's name will be used daily for a week of good riding, fine dining and tasty wine excursions.

-This tour offers many additional one-of-a-kind special features such as all evening meals with a full choice of menus in rated gourmet restaurants.
+This wine and dine motorcycle tour offers many additional one-of-a-kind special features such as all evening meals with a full choice of menus in rated gourmet restaurants.
 Many varied Alsatian, Burgundy, Rhinehessen red and white wines, a red Burgundy big bottle event, beer and other beverages, and numerous culinary back-door highlights are all included in the tour price.
 Allow us to pleasantly surprise you with some epicurean excursions.

 On our various tours conducted by us the past 30 years we often stayed only 1 overnight in Alsace, France when traveling to the French and Swiss Alps or the Burgundy regions.
 Many dozens of times we also spent only 1 hour in Alsace on our Classic Alps route to ride a short-cut to the Black Forest region because the Alps beckoned.
 Now we wish to fully explore Alsace and the Vosges mountains.

 Riders can choose a new R 1200 GS or RT and many other BMW bikes.

 The riding route is mostly new and innovative with enough time to sightsee or more riding, as you please.
 We will ride the hills, dales and mountains (up to 1,500 meters) in the southwest Alsatian province for starters and then later sample some vineyard riding towards the Rhine river or one may ride the hills again.
 As you please, it's your excursion.

 Our arrival and departure overnights are in Mainz, Germany at the Hotel Favorite**** Superior.
 We have used this hotel for over 20 years and it is a perfect start location for the first full riding day.
-A new Weinbar and lounge costing over Euro 600,000 opened this spring to serve Bosenberg riders with the best of Rhinehessen and other world-renown wines.
+A new Weinbar and lounge costing over Euro 600,000 opened in the spring to serve Bosenberg riders with the best of Rhinehessen and other world-renown wines.
 Over 400 different wines are possible to enjoy in the Weinbar - with moderaton of course.